samyilin/dotfiles/README.md

    ```

    Note: these Dockerfiles have been built and tested (Ubuntu 26.04 LTS,
-   Fedora latest, Arch Linux latest).
-On Apple Silicon / arm64 hosts,
+   Fedora latest, Arch Linux latest, Alpine latest).
+On Apple Silicon /
-   `archlinux:latest` has no arm64 image, so build Arch with
+   arm64 hosts, `archlinux:latest` has no arm64 image, so build Arch with
    `docker build --platform linux/amd64 -f Dockerfile.archlinux -t IMAGE_NAME`
    (and run it with `docker run --platform linux/amd64`).